adamfowleruk/mljs/planning.md

  - NodeJS: SSL Basic + Digest
  - NodeJS: SSL no auth (default user)
  - NodeJS: Support 'anyauth' option, much like curl (i.e. auth method auto detection)
- - Support current functionality against MarkLogic V7
- - New V7 functionality
-  - Dynamic search options (Try this in search context, catch error if on V6 and fall back to original mode)
-  - Alerting
  - Widgets: Support for using widgets in non ML 6 REST webapps, and embedding widgets remotely, via W3C CORS support (i.e. secure cross site scripting support)
- - Widgets: Navigable charts / co-occurence - clicking sets facet value
+ - Widgets: Alerting client widget (Requires Alerting API, CORS)

 Targets for 1.2 (Oct 2013)
+ - Widgets: HTML content editing widget (new doc, and existing document with specified element (E.g. body, comments) and configuration for what is permissable as content)
- - Widget: Situational awareness and search renderer app (from BF sim)
+ - Widgets: Situational awareness and search renderer app (from BF sim)
- - Widget: Table - allow binding of JSON search results to jQuery table (for example)
+ - Widgets: Table - allow binding of JSON search results to jQuery table (for example)
- - Widget: Table - allow binding of XML search results to jQuery table (for example)
+ - Widgets: Table - allow binding of XML search results to jQuery table (for example)
- - Widget: Tree - browse JSON/XML documents in search results as a tree
+ - Widgets: Tree - browse JSON/XML documents in search results as a tree
- - Widget: Timeline (point in time and start / stop dates)
+ - Widgets: Timeline (point in time and start / stop dates)
- - Widget: Rose - direction (N, S etc) and time (12 and 24 hour) - arbitrary categories
+ - Widgets: Rose - direction (N, S etc) and time (12 and 24 hour) - arbitrary categories
  - Widgets: File upload (multiple)
  - Widgets: (multi) Upload progress bar
- - TEST Browser: prototype.js binding
+ - Test: prototype.js browser AJAX binding

 Targets for 1.4 (Dec 2013)
- - More support for server management (namespaces, indexes, service extensions, update REST instance configuration, XSLT transform management)
+ - Core: More support for server management (namespaces, indexes, service extensions, update REST instance configuration, XSLT transform management)
  - Widgets: Administration widgets (mainly aimed at pre-sales developers, not sysadmins)
- - CSV and TSV utilities
+ - Core: CSV and TSV utilities
- - support arbitrary XPath for searches (if possible)
+ - Core: support arbitrary XPath for searches (if possible)
- - allow upload and use of XSLT for result transform
+ - Core: allow upload and use of XSLT for result transform

 Not applicable / dropped / postponed targets
  - N/A sensible to/from json settings (Default on &format=json on server)